 It often takes the tracer a few days to build up.
 So the pictures (scans) are usually taken at 2 days and again at 3 days after you get the tracer.
 The tracer stays in you until your body gets rids of it through urine or stool (feces).

 A gallium scan is done to:

-abscess or certain infections, especially in the bones.
+- Look for an abscess or certain infections, especially in the bones.

-- Monitor the response to
+- Check the response to antibiotic treatment.